dacioromero/independent-study/README.md

 # Independent-Study
-This is code I worked on in my Junior year of Highschool.
+This is code I worked on in my Junior year of high school for my independent study programming class.